ortus-boxlang/bx-mariadb/readme.md

 <p>&nbsp;</p>

-This module provides a BoxLang JDBC driver for MySQL.
+This module provides a BoxLang JDBC driver for MariaDB.
 This module is part of the BoxLang project.

 ## Ortus Sponsors